 What to include:

-- Your appointment letter on the off chance that the hospital staff stare blankly at you and claim they’ve never heard of you.
+- Your appointment letter if you have one on the off chance that the hospital staff stare blankly at you and claim they’ve never heard of you.

 - A facemask and hand sanitiser.
-You’re clinically vulnerable and actually need to isolate for two weeks after infusion day so don’t risk picking anything up from anyone else, and don’t pass anything on to the hospital staff either.
+You’re clinically vulnerable and actually need to isolate for a week after infusion day so don’t risk picking anything up from anyone else, and don’t pass anything on to the hospital staff either.
 You may not be able to attend without a mask in this age of covid, anyway.

 - Sweets and snacks to counteract the taste of the steroids they give you pre-infusion.
-I didn’t get a metallic taste on infusion #1 but I think it’s a good idea for keeping up blood sugar anyway.
+I didn’t get a metallic taste on any of my infusions but I think it’s a good idea for keeping up blood sugar anyway.

 - A cold drink in a bottle to keep hydrated (counteracts headaches).
 Water is fine but squash is probably better for the same reasons as the sweets.